david-cattermole/mayaMatchMoveSolver/docs/source/introduction.rst

-Finally, `mmSolver` also allows solving of *specific attributes* of any node, so you can solve only Translate X, Rotate Y or Scale Z indepentantly, or any combination of attributes all at the same time.
-Even custom attributes are supported. *Animated attributes* can be solved as well as *static attributes*, meaning a Camera Translate Z attribute may be solved animated while solving the best attribute value for the non-animated Camera Focal Length.
+Finally, `mmSolver` also allows solving of *specific attributes* of any node, so you can solve only Translate X, Rotate Y or Scale Z independently, or any combination of attributes all at the same time.
+Even custom attributes are supported. *Animated attributes* can be solved as well as *static attributes*, meaning a Camera Translate Z attribute may be solved animated while solving the non-animated Camera Focal Length.

 `mmSolver` allows all of these features and more!